norcams/docs-enduser/docs/terraform-part4.rst

 ..
 IMPORTANT::

-   This section includes simple playbooks to get started with using Ansible for configuring the OS and services.
-In order to make this into a real service that is viable for production use, there is a lot more to be done.
+   This section includes simple playbooks to show how Ansible can be used for configuring the OS and services.
+In order to make this into a real service for production use, a lot more work needs to be done.

 I order to configure the web and database servers, we have created two playbooks.
 They are named ``web.yaml`` and ``db.yaml``,